deepanshu-prajapati01/change-wallpaper-automatically/README.md

 pip install -r requirements.txt
 ```

-* Step 4> Run the following command, to open a special path in windows where you have to put the file `main.pyw`
+* Step 4> Run the following command, to open a special path in windows where you have to put the file `main.py`

 ```shell
 start shell:startup
 ```

-# Now just move the `main.pyw` file to the desired location and its done!
+# Now just move the `main.py` file to the desired location and its done!
 Now whenever you start your pc, this file will run in the background.

+# BOOM!
+YOU ARE GOOD TO GO!